-- company risk appetite and risk tolerance, as determined by the Board across the company and within specific operational segments; - the likelihood of occurrence, severity of impact, and any mitigating measures affecting those risks; - responsibility for risk oversight and management of specific risks to ensure a common understanding of accountabilities and roles; - procedures for periodic and critical reporting of matters to the Board and the risk committee; - communication of risk management policies and strategies throughout the company to ensure it is embedded as part of the company's corporate culture; - internal communication and control systems to encourage the timely flow of risk-related information to personnel; - reports from management, external auditors, internal auditors, legal counsel, regulators, and consultants as appropriate, regarding risks the company faces and the company's management of those risks; - assessment of the internal processes for determining and managing key risk areas, with particular focus on compliance with laws, regulations, standards and best practice guidelines, important judgments and accounting estimates, litigation and claims, and fraud and theft; - assessment of effectiveness of the internal controls, risk management and performance management systems after consultation with management and the internal and external auditors; - assessment of effectiveness of, and compliance with, the corporate code of ethical conduct and compliance with internal plans, policies and procedures; - obtaining regular updates from management and company lawyers about compliance matters; - ensuring the chief executive officer (or equivalent) and the chief financial officer (or equivalent) are reasonably able to state that their declarations under section 295A of the Corporations Act 2001 relating to financial statements and reports of the company are founded on a sound system of risk management and internal control, and that the system is operating effectively in all material respects, in relation to the financial reporting risks;
+- company risk appetite and risk tolerance, as determined by the Board across the company and within specific operational segments; - the likelihood of occurrence, severity of impact, and any mitigating measures affecting those risks; - responsibility for risk oversight and management of specific risks to ensure a common understanding of accountabilities and roles: - procedures for periodic and critical reporting of matters to the Board and the risk committee; - communication of risk management policies and strategies throughout the company to ensure it is embedded as part of the company's corporate culture; - internal communication and control systems to encourage the timely flow of risk-related information to personnel; - reports from management, external auditors, internal auditors, legal counsel, regulators, and consultants as appropriate, regarding risks the company faces and the company's management of those risks;

-- how certain risks of the company have been mitigated by risk transfer strategies; - the scope, adequacy and cost of the company's insurance arrangements; - ensure appropriate corporate governance is in place within the scope of its remit; and - confirm annually that all responsibilities outlined in this charter have been carried out.
+- assessment of the internal processes for determining and managing key risk areas, with particular focus on compliance with laws, regulations, standards and best practice guidelines, important judgments and accounting estimates, litigation and claims, and fraud and theft; - assessment of effectiveness of the internal controls, risk management and performance management systems after consultation with management and the internal and external auditors; - assessment of effectiveness of, and compliance with, the corporate code of ethical conduct and compliance with internal plans, policies and procedures; - obtaining regular updates from management and company lawyers about compliance matters; - ensuring the chief executive officer (or equivalent) and the chief financial officer (or equivalent) are reasonably able to state that their declarations under section 295A of the Corporations Act 2001 relating to financial statements and reports of the company are founded on a sound system of risk management and internal control, and that the system is operating effectively in all material respects, in relation to the financial reporting risks; - how certain risks of the company have been mitigated by risk transfer strategies; - the scope, adequacy and cost of the company's insurance arrangements; - ensure appropriate corporate governance is in place within the scope of its remit; and - confirm annually that all responsibilities outlined in this charter have been carried out.

-The Risk Committee reviews the company's risk management framework at least annually to ensure that it is still suitable to the company's operations and objectives and that the company is operating within the risk parameters set by the Board.
-As a consequence of the last review undertaken for the year ended 30 June 2019, the risk framework was updated, however, there were no significant recommendations made.
+The Risk Committee reviews the company's risk management framework at least annually to ensure that it is still suitable to the Group's operations and objectives and that the company is operating within the risk parameters set by the Board.
+During the year ended 30 June 2020, the risk framework was updated as part of Class attaining ISO 27001 certification in March 2020.
+ISO 27001 (formally known as ISO/IEC 27001:2005) is a specification for an information security management system (ISMS).
+An ISMS is a framework of policies and procedures that includes all legal, physical and technical controls involved in an organisation's information risk management processes.
+Certification demonstrates that Class is aligned with global best practices for protecting information.